Bar Rescue: Nashville rescue and Wayne Mills murder

 During the taping for season 3, Taffer visited BoondoxXx BBQ & Juke Joint in Nashville, Tennessee and worked with owner Chris Ferrell, who was noted for having a hot temper.
 The rescued bar was renamed Pit & Barrel and the episode featuring the bar was to air on November 24, 2013, but on the night before the episode was supposed to air, Ferrell was arrested by Nashville police for shooting and killing country singer Wayne Mills during an argument inside the remodeled Pit & Barrel.
 Spike immediately pulled the episode from its originally scheduled premiere slot in primetime.
-However, it failed to remove the episode replay carried three hours later at 1 a.m.
-ET/10 p.m.
-PT from its broadcast automation system, thus it still aired.
-The network drew criticism for the error, in light of the circumstances.
-Since the accidental airing, the episode has never been rerun, and it also does not appear on digital storefronts or Paramount+, though the episode has been distributed on file-sharing websites.

 Ferrell stood trial for the murder of Mills and asserted he acted in self-defense, claiming that Mills had violated the bar's nonsmoking rule and had threatened to kill him with a broken beer bottle.
 The jury convicted Ferrell of second-degree murder in March 2015 after a long-delayed trial, and he was given a 20-year sentence without the possibility of parole.
 The verdict and sentence were appealed, but were upheld by the appeals court in 2019.